 If one or more of the significant inputs is not based on observable market data, the instrument is included in Level 3.

-(iii) Loans and receivables and other financial liabilities held at amortised cost
+(iii) Financial assets and financial liabilities held at amortised cost

 Carrying values of loans and receivables, adjusted for impairment values, and carrying values of other financial liabilities held at amortised cost reasonably approximate their fair values.